-International Relations in East Asia: Read Less [-] POL SCI 246B Ethnic Politics 4 Units Terms offered: Spring 2010 This graduate seminar is designed to introduce students to the comparative study of ethnic politics.
-It provides an overview of theoretical questions and methodological innovations across five topics: the conceptualization and measurement of ethnicity; the sources of ethnic mobilization and cleavage choice; the consequences of ethnic mobilization for democratization and democracy; the impact of ethnicity on redistributive politics; and the relationship between ethnicity and patterns of violence ranging from urban riots to civil wars.
-Readings for each topic are drawn from various political science subfields as well as from other disciplines.
-They also reflect a range of regional contexts, including Eastern Europe, South Asia, and Sub-Saharan Africa.
-The purpose of the course is to provide graduate students with a basis for undertaking their own original research on questions relating to ethnic politics.
-It should enable them to critically engage recent scholarship, understanding which theories have yet to be adequately tested and which theoretically interesting questions have yet to be asked.
-Ethnic Politics: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+International Relations in East Asia: Read Less [-]

+POL SCI 246B Ethnic Politics 4 Units

+Terms offered: Spring 2023, Spring 2010

+This graduate seminar is designed to introduce students to the comparative study of ethnic politics.
+It provides an overview of theoretical frameworks and methodological innovations across topics such as group mobilization, cleavage activation, identity representation, redistributive politics, and political violence.
+The readings are drawn from various political science subfields as well as other disciplines, reflecting a range of regional and country contexts.
+The purpose of the course is to provide graduate students with the background necessary for undertaking original research on questions relating to various forms of identity politics.
+Ethnic Politics: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of seminar per week

+Additional Details

+Subject/Course Level: Political Science/Graduate

+Grading: Letter grade.